stefanvictora/hue-scheduler/docs/light_configuration.md

 **Numeric IDs** are only supported for Philips Hue bridges.
 You can look them up by manually sending a GET request to either the `/api/<username>/lights` or `/api/<username>/groups` endpoint of your bridge.
 The response will contain a list of all your lights and groups in your system.
 For Hue Scheduler to distinguish between light and group IDs, group IDs must be prefixed with the lowercase letter `g`.

+> [!NOTE]
+> If you have a group and light with the same name, Hue Scheduler prefers the group.
+Use IDs instead if you want to change this behavior.

 **Home Assistant** example:

 ~~~yacas